About action plans

 Where errors in ILR data need to be corrected, we require colleges to submit amendments to HEFCE.

 Overrides to primary derived files (HEFCE-funded institutions only)

-Re-creation algorithms may occasionally result in correct HESA or ILR data generating derived fields that do not appropriately reflect a student's actual characteristics in the re-creations.
-In such cases, a primary derived field override file can be used to correct the derived fields so that the appropriate characteristics are incorporated in the re-creation.
+Re-creation algorithms may occasionally result in correct HESA or ILR data generating derived fields that do not reflect a student's actual characteristics in the re-creations.
+In such cases, a primary derived field override file can be used to correct the derived fields so that the characteristics are incorporated in the re-creation.